List of recurring The Simpsons characters: Sea Captain

-Captain Horatio Peter McCallister (voiced by Hank Azaria), more commonly known as "The Sea captain", created by Conan O'Brien.
+Captain Horatio McCallister (voiced by Hank Azaria), more commonly known as "The Sea Captain", created by Conan O'Brien.
 His character is based on the stereotype of sailors and pirates, including the stereotypical pirate catchphrase, "Yarr!"
 He is a member of the Springfield Alcoholics Anonymous and has a peg leg in which he keeps liquor.
 In "The Bart of War" he uses his wooden leg to have a vicious sword fight with Sideshow Mel's bone.
 He is commonly referred to simply as "the Sea Captain", though when he took the witness stand in "New Kid on the Block", Lionel Hutz clearly addresses him as "Captain McCallister".

 The Sea Captain is always seen holding a corncob pipe and squinting (because he has at least one glass eye, though once he was seen tapping both of his eyes, stating he has two glass eyes).
 He also has an artificial leg.
 As an entrepreneur, McCallister is equally incompetent.
 On several occasions, he acknowledges his incompetence with a depressed: "Yarr, I don't know what I'm doin'."
 Although he once states under oath (in "New Kid on the Block") that he is not a real sea captain, at various occasions in later episodes he is indeed shown captaining a ship (even though "Bart's Girlfriend" revealed that he "...hate[s] the sea and everything in it" during the part where he watches ships crash).
 His restaurant, The Frying Dutchman, is a failing business venture that does not generate enough income to support its owner.
 During the episode "Mr. Plow", the Captain pitches his 90 track sea shanties CD set in a commercial, which aired on public-access television cable TV channel 92.
 In the episode "Lisa Gets an 'A', the captain appears as a penniless bum.
 When seeing Homer and Marge walking Homer's pet lobster at the beach, he approaches them and claims that he runs a "small academy for lobsters".
 However, when Marge refuses to send the lobster away to "some snobby boarding school", McCallister asks her for spare change instead.
-It is implied that he may be bi-sexual; in the episode "A Star Is Born Again", he responds to what he believes as Ned Flanders showing interest in him with, "Are you hitting on me?
+It is implied that he may be bisexual; in the episode "A Star Is Born Again", he responds to what he believes as Ned Flanders showing interest in him with, "Are you hitting on me?
 Because I don't do that.....on land."